raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 The target of a spell must be within the spell's range.
 For a spell like *magic missile*, the target is a creature.
 For a spell like *fireball*, the target is the point in space where the ball of fire erupts.

-Most spells have ranges expressed in feet.
+Most spells have ranges expressed in meters.
 Some spells can target only a creature (including you) that you touch.
 Other spells, such as the *shield* spell, affect only you.
 These spells have a range of self.

 Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin point of the spell's effect must be you (see "Areas of Effect" later in the this chapter).